 Of course, holidays are usually time-bound and with so much to see, it can be hard to visit everything without feeling overwhelmed.
 This article will help you get an idea of the top-rated attractions in Egypt so that you can plan an Egyptian trip based on your favorite holiday activities.

 A history-rich country like Egypt has much to offer to lovers of culture, monuments, and archaeological sites.
 In fact, the Egyptian findings have inspired much of the pop culture that throughout the years has surrounded the archaeological field with legends, movies, and general fascination.

 The city of Luxor is known as one of the world’s greatest open-air museums.
-Located where ancient Thebes used to be, it’s an unmatched collection of temples, funerary treasures, collonades, and paintings.
+Located where ancient Thebes used to be, it’s an unmatched collection of temples, funerary treasures, colonnades, and paintings.

-Here are the renowned Temple of Karnak, Valleys of the Kings and Kings (where Tutankhamun and Nefertari were buried) and Temple of Deir al-Bahri.
+Here are the renowned Temple of Karnak, Valleys of the Kings and Kings (where Tutankhamun and Nefertari were buried) and Temple of Deir el-Bahri.

 The reef is a spectacle to behold and is easy to reach from most hotels and resorts that have access to the beach.
 All you’ll have to do in order to see one of Egypt’s top natural attractions is wear your diving or snorkeling gear and swim.

 The waters of the Red Sea are generally calm and safe, perfect for young children.
 The lifestyle of most seaside locations is also quiet compared to the buzz of the big cities.
 Many choose the Red Sea for their honeymoon, family holiday, and more.

 Home to the Sphinx and the Pyramids, Cairo is a really unique city.
 Here you’ll find the greatest museum on the planet dedicated to the ancient Egyptian civilization — where you’ll be able to see some of the artifacts that are part of the world’s collective imagination when it comes to the era of the pharaohs.